Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 ## INTEL GPU's

-Portable standalone build for Windows with INTEL GPUs Only or CPU only available on the [releases page](https://github.com/Redtash1/ComfyUI-Windows-Intel-GPUs/releases/tag/v0.2.1) or Direct Download Link Below.
+ComfyUI with Flux for Windows with INTEL GPUs or CPU only available on the [releases page](https://github.com/Redtash1/ComfyUI-Windows-Intel-GPUs/releases/tag/v0.2.1) or Direct Download Link Below.

 ### Click Here 👉 [Direct link to download ComfyUI Windows Intel GPU Only Portable](https://github.com/Redtash1/ComfyUI-Windows-Intel-GPUs/releases/download/v0.2.1/ComfyUI_Windows_Intel_Portable.zip)

 You need to have Git installed, so if you don't already have Git installed, Click here 👉 [Git](https://git-scm.com) to download.
 To install Git double click Git.exe and just keep clicking next until it's installed.

-Once downloaded ComfyUI from link above double click and choose where you would like to unzip ComfyUI to, remember once you start installing stuff you can't move the folder.
+Once you have downloaded ComfyUI from the link above, double click and choose where you would like to unzip ComfyUI to, remember once you start installing stuff you can't move the folder.

-Now download Models\Checkpoints [Juggernaut XL](https://civitai.com/models/133005/juggernaut-xl).
+### Now download Models\Checkpoints

+[Juggernaut XL](https://civitai.com/models/133005/juggernaut-xl).
 Put this in ComfyUi\models\checkpoints

 Now download from comfyanonymous, Flux text encoders [clip_l.safetensors and t5xxl_fp8_e4m3fn.safetensors](https://huggingface.co/comfyanonymous/flux_text_encoders/tree/main).
 Put these in ComfyUI\models\clip